Arkasha22/Create-NCL-ICB-Medical-Locations/README.md

 Python code designed to be run in ArcGIS OnLine Notebook

-This allows users to create all Medical Facilities within NCL ICB and export them as Web Map Servies.
+This allows users to create all Medical Facilities within NCL ICB and export them as Web Map Services.

 It carries out the following actions in the following order
  - Connect to AGOL